This post may contain affiliate links. Please see my disclosure policy for details.

 I was rather shocked to find out that the Governor’s mansion in Jamaica in Outlander season three was actually shot in Edinburgh!

-The Outlander team really do make the interior and exterior shots of buildings utterly seamless, don’t they?
+The Outlander team really does make the interior and exterior shots of buildings utterly seamless, don’t they?
 It’s extremely clever!

 The Governor’s Mansion